hpcraink/fsprj2/README.md

     9. `ccmake ..`
     10. press “c” and wait until configuration is done
     11. optional: customize libiotrace (set/change _cmake_ options)

         * _BUFFER_SIZE_:

           libiotrace buffers output in one buffer per monitored process.
           This option sets the buffer size in bytes.
           A bigger buffer reduces the overhead of libiotrace.
           But a bigger buffer means also reduced available memory for the monitored program and the system.

         * _LOGGING_:

           If set to _ON_ detailed data is collected and written to output files.
           If set to _OFF_ nothing is collected.
           Setting this option to _OFF_ is only useful together with using the _libiotrace.h_ (see [Use libiotrace](#Use-libiotrace)).

         * _LOG_WRAPPER_TIME_:

           If set to _ON_ the time needed for collecting and writing the data is written to the output.
           In that case the overhead of _libiotrace_ can be included in further analysis.

         * _MAX_ERROR_TEXT_:

           For functions which use the lvalue errno to return error values libiotrace collects the error value and a corresponding error text.
           This option sets the maximum length of this text.
           Longer values are truncated.

         * _MAX_EXEC_ARRAY_LENGTH_:

           If the monitored program is dynamically linked and calls a exec-function the environment variable _LD_PRELOAD_ must be set for the new process (see [Use libiotrace](#Use-libiotrace) for _LD_PRELOAD_).
           To ensure this all in the parameters of the exec function given environment variables have to be inspected and in some cases changed.
           The maximum number of inspected variables is set with this option.

         * _MAX_FUNCTION_NAME_:

           Sets the maximum length of collected function names.
           Longer names get truncated.

         * _MAX_MSG_FILE_DESCRIPTORS_:

-          If the monitored program uses _Unix Domain Sockets_ to send _File Descriptors_ from one process to another process this option gives the maximum count of collected _File Descriptors_ in a single send or receive operation.
+          If the monitored program uses _Unix Domain Sockets_ to send _File Descriptors_ from one process to another process this option sets the maximum count of collected _File Descriptors_ in a single send or receive operation.

         * _MAX_STACKTRACE_DEPTH_:

           This option sets the maximum depth of an collected stack trace (the maximum number of inspected stack frames).
           A stack trace for each monitored function call is only collected if the option _STACKTRACE_DEPTH_ is set to a number greater than 0 and at least one of the options _STACKTRACE_PTR_ and _STACKTRACE_SYMBOL_ is set to _ON_ or a corresponding function from _libiotrace.h_ (see [Use libiotrace](#Use-libiotrace)) is used.

         * _MAX_STACKTRACE_ENTRY_LENGTH_:

           Sets maximum length of a single entry in a collected stack trace.
           Longer values are truncated.

         * _STACKTRACE_DEPTH_:

           Sets the maximum number of currently collected stack trace entries.
           If the current stack trace is deeper than _STACKTRACE_DEPTH_ entries will be omitted.
           The value of _STACKTRACE_DEPTH_ has to be less than or equal to the value of _MAX_STACKTRACE_DEPTH_.
           _STACKTRACE_DEPTH_ can be changed during the run of the monitored program if _libiotrace.h_ is used see [Use libiotrace](#Use-libiotrace).

         * _STACKTRACE_PTR_:

-          If set to _ON_ and _STACKTRACE_DEPTH_ is greater than 0 the memory address of stack trace entries are collected.
+          If set to _ON_ and _STACKTRACE_DEPTH_ is greater than 0 the memory address of stack trace entries is collected.

         * _STACKTRACE_SYMBOL_:

-          If set to _ON_ and _STACKTRACE_DEPTH_ is greater than 0 the symbol names of stack trace entries are collected.
+          If set to _ON_ and _STACKTRACE_DEPTH_ is greater than 0 the symbol name of stack trace entries is collected.

         * _WITH_DL_IO_:

           If set to _ON_ functions from _dlfcn.h_ are monitored (namely _dlopen_ and _dlmopen_).

         * _WITH_MPI_IO_:

           Don't change it, because it is not implemented.
           In the future this option enables the monitoring of MPI (e.g. OpenMPI) functions.
           This is the next step on our roadmap.

         * _WITH_POSIX_AIO_:

           If set to _ON_ functions from _aio.h_ (POSIX Asynchronous Input and Output) are monitored (namely _aio_read_, _aio_read64_, _aio_write_, _aio_write64_, _lio_listio_, _lio_listio64_, _aio_error_, _aio_error64_, _aio_return_, _aio_return64_, _aio_fsync_, _aio_fsync64_, _aio_suspend_, _aio_suspend64_, _aio_cancel_, _aio_cancel64_ and _aio_init_).
-          IOTrace_Analyze (see [IOTrace_Analyze](#IOTrace_Analyze)) doesn't analyze this functions.
+          IOTrace_Analyze (see [IOTrace_Analyze](#IOTrace_Analyze)) doesn't analyze these functions.
 This will be implemented in the future.

         * _WITH_POSIX_IO_:

           If set to _ON_ functions from _dirent.h_, _fcntl.h_, _stdio.h_, _stdio_ext.h_, _stdlib.h_, _sys/epoll.h_, _sys/eventfd.h_, _sys/inotify.h_, _sys/memfd.h_, _sys/mman.h_, _sys/select.h_, _sys/socket.h_, _sys/uio.h_, _unistd.h_ and _wchar.h_ are monitored (for a complete list of functions see &lt;libiotrace-folder&gt;/fsprj2/libiotrace/src/posix_io.h).

         * _WITH_STD_IO_:

           If set to _ON_ functions calls which work with a _File Descriptor_ equal to _STDIN_FILENO_, _STDOUT_FILENO_ or _STDERR_FILENO_ and functions which work with a _file stream_ equal to _stdin_, _stdout_ or _stderr_ will be monitored.
-          So if set to _OFF_ for such function calls no data will be collected.
+          So if set to _OFF_, for such function calls no data will be collected.
           This can be a problem in _IOTrace_Analyze_.
           If for example the _File Descriptor_ _STDOUT_FILENO_ is duplicated with an call to the _dup2_ function and the resulting duplicate is not equal to _STDIN_FILENO_ or _STDERR_FILENO_ the output analysis in _IOTrace_Analyze_ will be wrong.
           Thats the case because the original _File Descriptor_ and the call of the _dup2_ function are not collected but the new _File Descriptor_ and function calls with this new _File Descriptor_ are collected.